ezpaarse-project/analogist/README.md

 AnalogIST is the platform that gathers all analyses made for ezPAARSE.

 ## Install
-We assume that node.js is installed and that a mongo database is up and running.
+We assume that node.js v4+ is installed and that a mongo v2.6+ is up and running.
 ```
 git clone https://github.com/ezpaarse-project/analogist.git analogist
 cd analogist